NREL/H2Integrate/docs/misc_resources/defining_filepaths.md

-# Defining files in H2I
+# Specifying Filepaths in H2I

 Filepaths in H2I can be specified in a number of ways.
 Files are looked for using the `find_file()` method, which looks for files in the following order:
 1. With respect to a specified root folder